Stefan Sagmeister in a yellow shirt, the Düsseldorf skyline with the Gehry buildings and Rhine Tower in the background.

 Photos: Kristina Hellhake

-Further photos of exhibitions and works courtesy of Stefan Sagmeister.
+Other photos of exhibitions and with kind permission of Stefan Sagmeister.

 Want to stay up to date with what's going on in Düsseldorf?
 Then subscribe to our newsletter!